kabirt7/Kabir-SP/README.md

 ## Summary

-This repository contains a modified contosoworks Sharepoint template.
+This repository contains a modified contosoworks Sharepoint template (./contosoworks/source/template.xml).
 It can be applied using Powershell.

 Found below is a copy of a script I have created that allows you to apply this template to multiple sites.